 Rehoming is a traumatic event for any cat but is doubly traumatic for a cat which has made the transition from distrustful wild creature to a tamed (though probably nervous) cat living a house.
 If the cat is to be adopted out, the socialization must be repeated in the new home, beginning with confinement to a single room until the cat bonds with the new owners and moving on to exploring the house at night-time.
 Although there may be setbacks, the process is usually quicker the second time around as the cat has already learned a lot about humans and living in a human environment.

 This time round, it is learning to apply this knowledge to new environment.
 Socialized feral cats should be placed in a household where there is at least one fully socialized and cat-friendly domestic cat since he will learn a lot by observing his tame feline companions.
-The new owner must also be experienced with cats, especially with nervous cats, and willing to repeat and continue the work you have done.
+The new owner must be willing to repeat and continue the work you have done.